-Alexander Albon Ansusinha (Thai: อเล็กซานเดอร์ อัลบอน อังศุสิงห์; RTGS: Aleksandoe Anbon Angsusing, pronounced , born 23 March 1996) is a Thai and British racing driver currently competing in Formula One for Williams Racing, under the Thai flag.
-Albon previously raced in Formula One for Scuderia Toro Rosso and Red Bull Racing and in DTM for AF Corse.
+Alexander Albon Ansusinha (Thai: อเล็กซานเดอร์ อัลบอน อังศุสิงห์; RTGS: Aleksandoe Anbon Angsusing, pronounced , born 23 March 1996) is a Thai and British racing driver, currently competing under the Thai flag in Formula One for Williams.

 Growing up in Bures, Suffolk alongside a younger brother, Luca, and three sisters, Chloe, Zoe and Alicia, Albon attended Ipswich School before leaving to pursue his professional racing career, citing Michael Schumacher and Valentino Rossi as being inspirational figures when he was younger.
 Albon holds dual British and Thai nationality, and races under the Thai flag.
 Albon practises Buddhism.